Athletics in Jamaica: 1960s

 For the 1960 Olympics, Jamaica, Trinidad and Tobago and Barbados entered a joint team known as the British West Indies Federation (BWI).
-The team won two bronzes from George Kerr in the 800 m and the men's 4 x 400 m relay team of Kerr, James Wedderburn, Keith Gardner and Malcolm Spence.
+The team won two bronzes from George Kerr in the 800 m and the men's 4 × 400 m relay team of Kerr, James Wedderburn, Keith Gardner and Malcolm Spence.

 At the 1962 British Empire and Commonwealth Games Jamaica won two athletics golds.
 One in the men's 440 yards from George Kerr and one from the men's 4 × 440 yards relay of Kerr, Laurie Khan, Malcolm Spence and Mel Spence.
 Kerr then followed up with silver in the 880 yards.

-1964: Jamaican did not win a medal but Jamaican came fourth in the women's 200 meter-young 16 years old Una L. Morris; George Kerr-800 meters; and the men's 4x100 meters.
+1964: Jamaican did not win a medal but Jamaican came fourth in the women's 200 meter-young 16 years old Una L. Morris; George Kerr-800 meters; and the men's 4 × 100 meters.
 This is the first time that a Jamaican female so young that was placed in a final.
 This was the beginning of the Jamaican women's recognition internationally.

 The 1966 British Empire and Commonwealth Games were the first to be held in Jamaica and the first outside the "White Commonwealth".
 Much to the disappointment of the Kingston crowd, Jamaica did not win any gold medals.
 Carmen Smith and Una Morris became Jamaica's first major female athletics medalists by winning a silver and bronzes respectively.
 The Jamaican Men's 4x110yards team of Lynnsworth Headley, Mike Fray, Pablo McNeill and Wellesley Clayton also got silver and there were another three bronzes won by the team on the track.

 At the 1968 Olympics, Lennox Miller won a silver medal behind record breaking Jim Hines in the 100 m.
-The Jamaican 4x100 m relay team was a huge gold medal prospect as they had the 100 m silver medalist Lennox Miller, they smashed the world record in the heats but Errol Stewart, Mike Fray, Clifton Forbes and Lennox Miller could only manage fourth place in the final and looked on as the Americans broke the world record they had set only a day before.
+The Jamaican 4 × 100 m relay team was a huge gold medal prospect as they had the 100 m silver medalist Lennox Miller, they smashed the world record in the heats but Errol Stewart, Mike Fray, Clifton Forbes and Lennox Miller could only manage fourth place in the final and looked on as the Americans broke the world record they had set only a day before.
 Jamaica left Mexico with a sole silver medal.